-All tenants have an equal right to participate at multiple levels
+Principle 6 All tenants have an equal right to participate at multiple levels

 - 66 All tenants have an equal right to participate at multiple levels.
-That means that tenants are given plentiful, clear opportunities to be involved as much or as little as they would like, but that they know clearly that they are welcome to be involved.
-32 - Communities from different backgrounds and cultures in buildings which should be honoured and respected.
+That means that tenants are given plentiful, clear opportunities to be involved as much or as little as they would like, but that they know clearly that they are welcome to be involved. ?? - 66 There are different groups and communities from different backgrounds and cultures in buildings which should be honoured and respected.
 Need to figure out how those individuals and communities can expand their base to include other individuals in their community.
+9

-Acknowledge and support the MANY ways tenants create a lively community
+Principle 7 Acknowledge and support the MANY ways tenants create a lively community

 - 66 There needs to be opportunity and resources for tenants to run community programming and gather informally.
-Social participation is a part of tenant engagement. - 66 We used to have an outdoor rummage sale every weekend.
-It brought lots of people out. - 66 Having a Christmas party or tea and cookies - it reminds you of family.
+Social participation is a part of tenant engagement.
+99 - 66 We used to have an outdoor rummage sale every weekend.
+It brought lots of people out.?? - Having a Christmas party or tea and cookies it reminds you of family.
 It's a structure that people knew.
-It can bring folks back to that feeling of being included - a part of something.
+It can bring folks back to that feeling of being included a part of something.

-- 66 We used to have all kinds of activities, (e.g. Thanksgiving, Christmas and Easter dinners) not necessarily run by reps or councils - just due to the positive dynamics of the building. - 66 We had a monthly speaker a TCHC manager, pest control, engagement manager, Service Canada - and a pharmacist doing blood pressure checks.
-It was a chance to get people together and create some sense of community.
+- We used to have all kinds of activities, (e.g. Thanksgiving, Christmas and Easter dinners) not necessarily run by reps or councils - just due to the positive dynamics of the building. ?? - We had a monthly speaker a TCHC manager, pest control, engagement manager, Service Canada - and a pharmacist doing blood pressure checks.
+It was a chance to get people together and create some sense of community.??